thetanil/rktpi/README.md

         git clone --depth 1 https://github.com/leonstafford/accessible-minimalism-hugo-theme themes/min

+hugo generates more complex site in 17s vs 1 page for 1+ minute for pelican

 # something else

 There is no way to make a web app where users keep their data